equalitie/ouinet/README.md

 When the `build-android.sh` script finishes successfully, it prints out a path to the `browser-debug.apk` app package which can now be deployed.

-Note that above we had to clone a fresh copy `ouinet` repository.
-This is because the `gradle` tool used inside the `build-android.sh` script has problem building from the NFS mounted disk `/vagrant` we use on Vagrant (something about nfs locking).
+Note that above we cloned a fresh copy of the `ouinet` repository.
+This is not strictly necessary since the build environment supports out-of-source builds, however it spares you from having to keep your source directory clean and submodules up to date.
+If you fullfill these requirements, you can just skip the cloning and run `/vagrant/scripts/build-android.sh` instead.

 ### Testing